Balkan Road Trip Planning Guide

 Driving is the perfect way to see the Balkans for several reasons:

--You can get to anywhere.
+You can get to anywhere.
 Well almost anywhere as some of the roads in the Balkans aren’t actually made for driving.
-Find out more about driving in the Balkans in our handy post.
+Find out more about driving in the Balkans in this handy post.
 It covers everything you need to know about insurance, petrol costs, road tolls etc.

 There are, of course, also some downsides to taking a car or van through the Balkans.
 Make sure you consider all of the costs that might be involved e.g car hire, insurance, petrol.
-Public transport or hitchhiking is definitely a cheaper option.
+Public transport or hitchhiking are definitely cheaper options.

 Driving in the Balkans can be dangerous and scary.
 We never had any major problems but there is a much more relaxed attitude to road rules and some of the roads are really only reasonable for a 4x4.
 But with a good attitude and nerves of steel it's well worth it.

 We drove with our own van from Germany so have no experience with car hire in the Balkans although it seems to be very common practice in this area.
 Prices range and start at around €10 per day depending on the country you hire it in.